Creating Custom Fragments for Clarity

 Page fragments are reusable drag-and-drop elements for designing page layouts, displaying content, building forms, and more.
 They are built using HTML, CSS, and JavaScript and can provide both structure and functionality to pages.
 Liferay provides a variety of fragments out-of-the-box, but you can develop your own.

 The training workspace includes a set of custom fragments called Clarity components.
-While this set includes most of what Clarity needs, they still need a custom Search Button fragment.
+While this fragment includes most of what Clarity needs, they still need a custom Search Button fragment.
 Here you’ll create it as Walter Douglas.

 To do this,